gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -c, --cloud CLOUD                Cloud name or id --all                        Update all clouds at once.
         --access VALUE               Access value [full|read|none]
-    -g, --group GROUP                Group to find cloud in -j, --json                       JSON Output
+    -j, --json                       JSON Output
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.